song-yuhuai/GMR/README.md

 # News & Updates

-- 2025-08-10: GMR now supports [Booster K1](https://www.boosterobotics.com/) and [Berkeley Humanoid Lite](https://github.com/HybridRobotics/Berkeley-Humanoid-Lite-Assets), the 9th and 10th humanoid robots in the repo.
+- 2025-08-10: GMR now supports [Booster K1](https://www.boosterobotics.com/), the 9th robot in the repo.
 - 2025-08-09: GMR now supports *Unitree G1 with Dex31 hands*.
 - 2025-08-07: GMR now supports [Galexea R1 Pro](https://galaxea-dynamics.com/) (this is a wheeled humanoid robot!) and [KUAVO](https://www.kuavo.ai/), the 7th and 8th humanoid robots in the repo.
 - 2025-08-06: GMR now supports [HighTorque Hi](https://www.hightorquerobotics.com/hi/), the 6th humanoid robot in the repo.